alexpeterhall/quotes/quotes.md

 "So act that your principle of action might safely be made a law for the whole world." - Immanuel Kant, philosopher (21 Apr 1724-1804)
 "Man can be the most affectionate and altruistic of creatures, yet he's potentially more vicious than any other.
 He is the only one who can be persuaded to hate millions of his own kind whom he has never seen and to kill as many as he can lay his hands on in the name of his tribe or his God." - Benjamin Spock, pediatrician and author (2 May 1903-1998)
-"No two persons ever read the same book." - Edmund Wilson, critic (8 May 1895-1972)
+"No two persons ever read the same book." - Edmund Wilson, critic (8 May 1895-1972) "There is a price to pay for speaking the truth.
+There is a bigger price for living a lie." - Cornel West, author and philosopher (b.
+2 Jun 1953)

 ## Death